Causes of Jaundice and a High Bilirubin Level (Hyperbilirubinemia)

 Gilbert’s syndrome is a hereditary disorder.
 Someone with this syndrome experiences a slight increase in bilirubin due to a decreased activity of the liver enzyme which produces conjugated bilirubin from unconjugated bilirubin.
 The enzyme deficiency causes the level of unconjugated bilirubin to rise.

-Gilbert's syndrome is a fairly common condition that generally doesn't require any treatment.
+Gilbert's syndrome is a fairly common condition that generally doesn't require any treatment, though this decision is up to a doctor.
 The jaundice that develops is mild and temporary.
 Certain triggers tend to produce this transitory jaundice.
-These include stress, fatigue, strenuous exercise, dehydration and fasting.
+These include stress, fatigue, strenuous exercise, dehydration, and fasting.
 Some people with Gilbert's syndrome develop jaundice when they're ill or, in the case of females, during menstruation.

 What Is Neonatal or Newborn Jaundice?